 Through these reports and in other ways, Europol serves as an EU centre of expertise, providing a central platform for law enforcement experts from the Member States.

 International crime and terrorist groups operate worldwide and make use of the latest technology.
 To ensure an effective and coordinated response, Europol needs to be equally flexible and innovative, and to make sure its methods and tools are up to date.

 That is why we are home to a number of specialised bodies and bespoke systems.

 The bodies are:

-- Europol’s operational centre, the 24/7 hub for data exchange among Europol, EU Member States and third parties;
+- Europol’s operational centre, the 24/7 hub for data exchange among Europol, Member States and third parties;

 - the Joint Cybercrime Action Taskforce (J-CAT), which drives intelligence-led, coordinated action against key cybercrime threats and top targets by stimulating and facilitating the joint identification, prioritisation, preparation and initiation of investigations;